pstackebrandt/BlazorCookbookApp/DEVELOPMENT_TIPS.md

 - Protected RecipeScanner, RecipeInfo, and RecipeUrlService during restructuring
 - All tests passing with 0 failures

-### Phase 2: Home Page Restructuring (IN PROGRESS)
+### Phase 2: Home Page Restructuring (COMPLETED)
-- ✅ Created Browse Recipes page at `/recipes` with placeholder content
+- ✅ Created Browse Recipes page at `/recipes` with full recipe overview table
+- ✅ Restructured Home page for project introduction and getting started content
 - ✅ Added navigation menu link for "Browse Recipes"
-- 🔄 Next: Move recipe overview table from Home.razor to Recipes.razor
+- ✅ Moved all recipe functionality from Home.razor to Recipes.razor
+- ✅ All tests passing (96/96) - no regressions introduced
+- ✅ UI improvements: Removed Coming Soon alerts and direct links for cleaner design

 ## Test Commands